-- 2.2 A new Council social media platform, or a social media platform proposed by a Councilrelated entity (for example, a Council committee), can only be established or deleted with the written approval of the General Manager or their delegate in consultation with the Mayor. - 2.3 Where a Council social media platform is established or deleted in accordance with clause 2.3, the General Manager or their delegate and in consultation with the Mayor may amend clause 2.1 of this policy without the need for endorsement by the Council's governing body.
+- 2.2 A new council social media platform, or a social media platform proposed by a council related entity (for example, a council committee), can only be established or deleted with the written approval of the General Manager or their delegate. - 2.3 Where a council social media platform is established or deleted in accordance with clause 2.3, the General Manager or their delegate may amend clause 2.1 of this policy without the need for endorsement by the Council's governing body.